Have you ever wanted a thick beard, but ended up shaving or trimming it too early because the itchiness became

 Drinking enough water daily, which is about half your weight in ounces, will help you flush out toxins from your body.

 This will make your skin hydrated, and healthier skin means a healthier and thicker beard.
 This one may seem obvious to some, but you will be surprised how many men are not doing it.

 10. Shampoo and Condition Your Beard

 You know how the hairs on your head benefit from using a good and natural shampoo and conditioner?
 The same goes for your beard.

 After applying the conditioner thoroughly through your facial hair, leave it for a couple of minutes to do its job.
 Sliding your hand through the beard will help you determine when is the time to wash it off.

 When you notice that your beard feels smoother and silkier, and your hands effortlessly glide through your beard, the conditioner can be removed.

-Using quality conditioner from time to time will strengthen your facial hair and make your beard look fuller and thicker.
+Using quality conditioners from time to time will strengthen your facial hair and make your beard look fuller and thicker.

 11. Ignore The Myth That Shaving Makes Beard Grow Thicker and Faster

-From time to time you can see the question: Will shaving make beard thicker?
+From time to time you can see the question: Will shaving make your beard thicker?

 There is no truth in this theory.
 Don’t fall for this myth.
 Shaving removes your beard, leaving your beard alone and letting it grow makes it thicker.

-When you shave your beard and start growing it again, it will appear to be thicker at the beginning (small optical illusion).
+When you shave and start growing a beard again, it will appear to be thicker at the beginning (a small optical illusion).

 The hairs which are nearest to the root will be darker and coarser than the ends and that’s why you will feel like your beard is thicker after you shave it.
 Once the length of your beard increases, you will no longer notice this difference.